ESMValGroup/ESMValTool/doc/sphinx/source/community/code_documentation.rst

 by commenting on your (draft) pull request or by starting a new `discussion <https://github.com/ESMValGroup/ESMValTool/discussions>`__.

+In the ESMValTool community we use
+:ref:`pull request reviews <reviewing>` to ensure all code and documentation contributions are of good quality.
 The icons indicate whether the item will be checked during the :ref:`🛠 Technical review <technical_review>` or :ref:`🧪 Scientific review <scientific_review>`.